Custom Dental Crowns in Morristown, NJ

 Yes.
 When a person wants a smile makeover, there is much unnecessary preparation for just one or two crowns.
 Also, we need to use a certain laboratory for cosmetic crowns.
 For both reasons, you should expect the cost per tooth to be higher than that of a single crown.

-You may also require a set of temporary crowns before your dentist places the final crowns.
-We will make sure they fit snugly and look real so that you can use your mouth before the dentist places the final crowns.
+You may also need a set of temporary crowns before our dentist places the final crowns.
+We’ll make sure they fit snugly and look real.

 Are there any dietary restrictions with a permanent crown?